 parabola motion up and toward the body)

-Romania – 1) like MEIOSIS, "5" fingers match up and touch at fingertips, then move opposite each other into flat "O" hands, 2) The thumb and index finger form a modified C and then move across the body from the non-dominant shoulder to the dominant waist.
+Romania – 1) like MEIOSIS, "5" fingers match up and touch at fingertips, then move opposite each other into flat "O" hands (once or twice), 2) The thumb and index finger form a modified C and then move across the body from the non-dominant shoulder to the dominant waist.
 The fingertips of the thumb and forefinger are pointed toward the body. (variation) use “B” hand with extended thumb to move across the body from the non-dominant shoulder to the dominant waist.

 Russia – old ASL: thumbs of both "5" hands alternate touching at the hip, palms back; new ASL/indigenous: index lies flat on the chin then swipes off and forward; variation - index points down off chin repeatedly as if cutting off a beard